Osteosarcoma Toolkit

 What does the Cancer Grade and Stage Mean?

 - Low GradeHow quickly cancer cells are growing and dividing.
-More Cancers – The cells look relatively normal and usually divide slowly.
+Cancers – The cells look relatively normal and usually divide slowly.
 These cancers are slow growing and less likely to spread.

-- High GradeHow quickly cancer cells are growing and dividing.
-More CancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More – The cells look abnormal and usually divide quickly.
+- High Grade Cancer – The cells look abnormal and usually divide quickly.
 These cancers are normally fast growing and may spread to other areas in the body.

 TNM Staging

 TumourA mass of cells that are growing where they shouldn’t be.
 Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread.
-More refers to how big the mass is.
+Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread. refers to how big the mass is.

-- T3 – There is more than one area of cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More in the same bone.
+- T3 – There is more than one area of cancer in the same bone.

 - N0 – No lymph nodes involved.